 MOBILE OR MANUFACTURED HOME.
 A structure built in a factory, transportable in one (1) or more sections, which in the traveling mode is eight (8) body feet or more in width or forty (40) body feet or more in length, or, when erected on site, is three hundred twenty (320) square feet or more, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning and electrical systems contained therein.
 The term "manufactured home" shall include any structure that meets all the requirements of this section, and is certified to have been manufactured in accordance with the U.S. Department of Housing and Urban Development Manufactured Home Construction and Safety Standards.
 For mobile homes built prior to June 15, 1976, a label certifying compliance to the Standard for Mobile Homes, NFPA 501, in effect at the time of manufacturing is required.
 For the purpose of these provisions, a mobile home shall be considered a manufactured home.

 MOBILE HOME PARK.
-A parcel of land under one ownership planned and improved for the placement of mobile homes for residential use.
+A parcel of land planned and improved for the placement of mobile homes for residential use.

 MODULAR HOME.
-A transportable structure, usually in one or more sections, designed for use, with a permanent foundation, as a dwelling unit when connected to public utilities, and has been built in a factory in accordance with the standards of the Town of Dayton.
+A transportable structure, which is not defined as a mobile home, usually in one or more sections, designed for use, with a permanent foundation, as a dwelling unit when connected to public utilities, and has been built in a factory in accordance with the standards of the Town of Dayton.

 MOTEL.
 A building or group of buildings on the same lot containing guest units with separate entrances from the building exterior and consisting of individual sleeping quarters, detached or in connecting rooms with or without cooking facilities, for rent.